 If you ask friends or family to describe my dad, Joe McKendree, they would most likely say, “he would do anything for anyone.”
 His signature laugh and love for all things outdoors, including softball, would come in a close second.

 Now, my dad was no ordinary men’s fastpitch softball player.
 He was “Smokin Joe,” a softball pitcher who was more spin than speed—meaning he had a mean slider and a knuckleball that would embarrass the best of hitters.
 Fortunately, after many, many evenings spent out in the yard after dinner, he passed that slider on to me and I used it (with varying success) throughout my high school and college softball days.

-Over the past year, we’ve watched my dad succumb to the debilitating effects of PSP (Progressive Supranuclear Palsy), essentially hindering his ability to be the grandpa, dad and husband who he once was.
+Over the past couple years, we’ve watched my dad succumb to the debilitating effects of PSP (Progressive Supranuclear Palsy), essentially hindering his ability to be the grandpa, dad and husband who he once was.
 PSP has affected his mobility, vision, speech, swallowing, and cognitive functioning.
 Although those around him feel at the mercy of this terrible disease, we quickly realized there is something we can do.

-We’re partnering with Cure PSP, Inc., an organization at the forefront of promoting PSP awareness, education, and research to ensure that tournament proceeds will support the most promising PSP research initiatives.
+We partnered with Cure PSP, Inc., an organization at the forefront of promoting PSP awareness, education, and research to ensure that tournament proceeds will support the most promising PSP research initiatives.

-You can help by registering a team, donating directly to CurePSP in honor of Joe McKendree or donating items for our tournament raffle.
+Many friends and family helped by registering a team, donating directly to CurePSP in honor of Joe McKendree or donating items for our tournament raffle.

 It’s only through the support of people like you that we can bring hope for greater understanding of PSP and a possible cure.